 Specialized Diverge Comp Carbon 2022 Gravel Bike

 Now we are getting into the serious stuff...
 The Speciallized Diverge Comp Carbon comes with a full carbon frame and forks for incredible efficiency and comfort (it's light too).
 Unique to some of the Diverge models is Specialized Future Shock on the front end which gives 20mm of vibration damping on the handlebars to give extra comfort and control when on road and off.
 Single chainring SRAM Rival 1 groupset is geared for off road with robust yet smooth shifting.
 SRAM hydraulic brakes make this the perfect on and off road bike.
-Specialized have adopted a unisex sizing across their entire range with smaller sizes coming with female specific handlebars and saddle and the larger sizes coming with more neutral handlebars and saddle.
+Specialized road and gravel have adopted a unisex sizing across their entire range with smaller sizes coming with female specific handlebars and saddle and the larger sizes coming with more neutral handlebars and saddle.

 Specialized S-Works Diverge STR 2023 Gravel Bike